Cold sores are small painful blisters that can appear around the mouth, face, or

 genital sores, these viruses can cause sores in either place.

-People can get HSV-1 by kissing or touching someone with cold sores, or by sharing
+Kids can get HSV-1 by kissing or touching a person with cold sores, or by sharing

 eating utensils, towels, or other items with an infected person.
-Many people with
+Many kids get infected

 How Are Cold Sores Treated?